decyphertek-io/docker/autogpt/README.md

 -------

     # Optional: If using an immutable system and no python, then:
-    # Warning: Freezes on immutable OS if not installed in root, unable to install in root as of now.
+    # Warning: Freezes on immutable OS if not installed in root.
+Work in Progress....
     $ wget https://repo.anaconda.com/archive/Anaconda3-2023.03-1-Linux-x86_64.sh
     $ bash Anaconda3-2023.03-1-Linux-x86_64.sh
     # Replace <PATH_TO_CONDA> with the path to your conda install